Marijuana Suspension Alternative Program

 * Intended to reduce the gap between the perceived and actual harm of marijuana and lower use.

 This is a single-incident curriculum in the drug prevention space and takes about 60 to 90 minutes total, broken up into eight separate modules.
+If a teen must prove they took the class, have them take a SCREEN SHOT at the end of each module.
 You can take it multiple times as you wish and start and stop as desired.
-Many schools divide into into twice-weekly modules for a month in health class.
-Or you can teach our DIY class, assign the online portion, and then debrief with our discussion questions.
+For district group classes, you can teach our DIY class, assign the online portion, and then debrief with our discussion questions.

 “I’ve been looking for a program to recommend to our local school district, parents, students, and community members regarding youth marijuana use, and I have finally found it.
 This is FANTASTIC!
 I love how interactive the training is; it’s very easy to understand and fun!
 As an underage substance use prevention specialist, even I learned a lot through this course.
 Thank you, Laura, for sharing your story.
 I admire your strength and dedication. “